 Research Modes

-DeepResearch offers two modes optimized for different use cases:
+DeepResearch offers three modes optimized for different use cases:

 | Mode | Best For | Typical Completion Time |